anhinga/2019-design-notes/research-notes/README.md

 As a side effect of this design process, some more long-term research fragments emerge.

-This is the subdirectory for those fragments (which mostly aim for subsequent versions, and not for the one current under development).
+This is the subdirectory for those fragments (which mostly aim further in the future, and not at the version current under development).

 ---

 ### June 2019

-`pdflatex dmm-notes-june-2019.tex` to obtain the PDF.

 Title: